PaulAndreRada/craneo/README.md

 </br></br>

 ## Quick Start
-Build a hello world bot program in 3 simple steps then pass it to a Craneo instance.
+Build a hello world bot program in 3 steps then pass it to a Craneo instance.
 First install Craneo then create a `bot.js` file in an empty directory.

 ###Create a response